 – “And You Shall Be a Light Unto the Nations”

-A few years ago, in Madison Square Park in NYC, I spotted the unusual bright green top of a lamp post.
-At noon, on a bright, sunny day, one does not expect a lamppost to illuminate its surroundings but the light, both natural and manmade, shining onto and bouncing off the millions of small bright, green leaves was so remarkable, I took notes; I knew I had found the starting point for my series based on Isaiah 49:6, commanding the Jews to be “or la-goyyim” - a light unto the nations.
-Then I noticed an astonishing contemporary sculpture: a large, dark and naked tree-like creation, its few branches carrying huge and heavy-looking rocks.
+A few years ago, in Madison Square Park in NYC, I spotted the unusual bright, green top of a lamppost.
+At noon, on a bright, sunny day, one does not expect an electric lightbulb to illuminate its surroundings but the light, shining onto and bouncing off the millions of small bright, green leaves was so remarkable.
+I knew I had found the starting point for my series based on Isaiah 49:6, challenging the Jews to become “or la-goyim” – a light unto the nations.
+Then I noticed an astonishing contemporary sculpture: a large, dark, and naked tree-like creation, its few branches carrying huge and heavy-looking rocks.
 The dead-looking tree seemed to drain everything and give nothing.
-Light and dark were in my face, a few yards apart, as if they insisted on being reminded of two sides of the same story.
-After all, exemplary, ethical behavior can be a challenge.
+Light and dark were in my face, a few yards apart, as if they insisted on reminding me of two sides of the human story: Striving to live an exemplary, ethical life are either embraced or dismissed.

 Isaiah in Manhattan